Lavender Gimlet & Rickey

 *Equal parts lavender flowers, granulated sugar (white or raw) and water, simmered for 10 minutes.
 Strain and cool.

 With this lovely syrup, I made both a gimlet and a rickey.
-The gimlet, I made with Roku Gin, and later I made a rickey with Plymouth.
-With the Roku, I just had to sit quietly and contemplate each sip.
-It was sublime.
-The rickey with the low-profile Plymouth, however, was a surprise.
+The gimlet is best with Ki No, but any good dry gin will do.
+I made a rickey with Plymouth.
+With the Ki No, just sit quietly and contemplate each sip.
+It’s sublime.
+The rickey with the low-profile Plymouth, however, was a pleasant surprise.
 Every time I took a sip, it hit me: “Wow!
 That’s great!”
 Hope you have the same reaction!

 Ingredients